BenjaminZeisberg/Cs171-final-project/README.md

-# Cs171-final-project
+CS171 Final Project
-The final project of CS171 will live here
+The final project of CS171 will live here.

-TO DO's:
+TO DO's
-Here are some of the things we will need to do moving forward.
+Here are some of the things we need to do moving forward:

-The first three visualizations are already connected when clicking on a logo.
-Yet when hovering over a line in the linePlots the other visualizations don't get highlighted yet.
+Enhance Interaction with Line Plots: While the first three visualizations are connected to clicking on a logo, hovering over a line in the line plots does not yet highlight the other visualizations.
+This interactivity needs to be implemented.

-The play vis is static at the moment.
-We need to implement some sort of interaction to start a given play and have the dots move.
-These plays should also be the ones that we are interested in, in showing.
-Such as when there are fumbles, or when the defensive linemen tackle the QB.
+Dynamic Play Visualization: The 'play vis' is currently static.
+We need to implement interaction to start a given play and animate the dots.
+These plays should be particularly interesting or significant, like plays with fumbles or where defensive linemen tackle the QB.

-Given the data we have there are so many more stats we can display, such as stats for every QB.
-Maybe we add another vis to show QB statistics.
+Expand Statistical Display: With the extensive data available, we can display more statistics, such as those for every QB.
+Consider adding another visualization to showcase QB statistics.

-One of the questions/problems we are facing is that there are so many plays given that there are so many games and teams.
-So I am wondering if it makes more sense to put them on a database and make an API request given one knows what team they are interested in seeing?
-Or should we rather load the whole and have more wait time for the user?
-Another thing is we want the logos to either stay on the top of the webpage when scrolling or on the side.
-Sort of like how on some websites you have a table of contents, that moves with the scrolling.
+Database Consideration for Play Data: Given the vast number of plays across numerous games and teams, it might be more efficient to store this data in a database.
+This approach needs further exploration to determine its feasibility and implementation.